SomeWeekendReading/someweekendreading.github.io/_posts/2024-10-28-parties-econ.md

   goes back to its inception in 1992.
 The
-  [Bogleheads asset class returns spreadsheet](https://www.bogleheads.org/wiki/Simba%27s_backtesting_spreadsheet) would have fixed that, but it has gotten complex since I last used it and I didn't want to wade through learning how to use it.
+  [Bogleheads asset class returns spreadsheet](https://www.bogleheads.org/wiki/Simba%27s_backtesting_spreadsheet) would have fixed that, but it has gotten complex since I last used it and I didn't want to wade through learning how to use it all over again.
 - Probably I should have used the inflation data to deflate the GDP each year, and _then_ taken the percent growth.
-I'm not sure how the GDP series is calculated, so I don't know if this was already done.
+I'm not sure how the GDP series is calculated, so I don't know if this was already done, or not.
 - It would have been worthwhile to investigate a time lag between a partisan change and the resulting economic variables getting better/worse.
 Sometimes the lags are said to be a couple years.
+Or sometimes a president inherits a mess from his predecessor.
 - I should have figured out how to get `glmnet()` to work on categorical predictors.
 Even though I don't have the data to power LASSO and crossvalidation, at least I'd know what to do next time.